Here’s the truth: there’s no standardized list of project manager roles and responsibilities.

 A project manager is a leader first of all!

-Difference Between Roles and a Responsibilities
+Difference Between Roles and Responsibilities in Project Management

 Usually, people mix up the roles and responsibilities of a project manager together.